maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - Crowdsec LAPI available on which host and port.
 - CrowdsecLapiKey
   - string
+  - default: ""
+  - Crowdsec LAPI key for the bouncer : **must be unique by service**.
+- CrowdsecLapiKeyFile
+  - string
+  - default: ""
-  - Crowdsec LAPI generated key for the bouncer : **must be unique by service**.
+  - Crowdsec File path of the LAPI key for the bouncer : **must be unique by service**.
+- CrowdsecLapiTLSInsecureVerify
+  - bool
+  - default: false
+  - Disable verification of certificate presented by Crowdsec LAPI
+- CrowdsecLapiTlsCertificateAuthority
+  - string
+  - default: ""
+  - PEM-encoded Certificate Authority of the Crowdsec LAPI
+- CrowdsecLapiTlsCertificateAuthorityFile
+  - string
+  - default: ""
+  - File path of the Certificate Authority of the Crowdsec LAPI
+- CrowdsecLapiTlsCertificateBouncer
+  - string
+  - default: ""
+  - PEM-encoded client Certificate of the Bouncer
+- CrowdsecLapiTlsCertificateBouncerFile
+  - string
+  - default: ""
+  - File path of the client Certificate of the Bouncer
+- CrowdsecLapiTlsCertificateBouncerKey
+  - string
+  - default: ""
+  - PEM-encoded client private key of the Bouncer
+- CrowdsecLapiTlsCertificateBouncerKeyFile
+  - string
+  - default: ""
+  - File path of the client private key of the Bouncer
 - UpdateIntervalSeconds
   - int64
   - default: 60
-  - Used only in `stream` mode, interval between fetching blacklisted IPs from LAPI
+  - Used only in `stream` mode, interval between requests to fetch blacklisted IPs from LAPI
 - DefaultDecisionSeconds
   - int64
   - default: 60